webcomics/pywine/README.md

 # Python3-Wine

-This scripts builds a Wine prefix with preinstalled Python 3, currently with
+This is a docker container to help building Python applications in Wine.
+It installs Python, PyInstaller and some extensions to be abel to build "native" Windows applications.

-this:
+This is currently installed:

- * Python 3.4.4
+ * Python 3.5.2
  * pbr
- * PyInstaller 3.1.1
+ * PyInstaller
  * LXML binary wheel